-Last night, after a long and tiring day, I was writing this post.
-Working hard to persevere, to "finish it," I lost my internet connection and about an hour's work.
+I wrote this post after a long and tiring day.
+Working hard to complete it, I lost my internet connection and an hour's work.

-I was frustrated.
 It was late.
 I was tired.
-In my mind there was no way I would be able to stitch together the words in quite the same way.
+In my mind there was no way I could stitch together the words in quite the same way.
 Needless to say, "I wasn't feeling the presence of God."
 At that moment I could not see his footprints.
-But as I read the singer's last few lines I realize that did not mean God was not there.
+Despite my frustration, the song's final lines made me realize my angst did not mean God was absent.

-Growth in the Christian life often come through adversity (turbulence).
-And often, when I most need the "footprints of God's presence" they are nowhere to be seen.
+Growth in the Christian life often comes through adversity (turbulence).
+When I most need the "footprints of God's presence" they are nowhere to be seen.
 The psalmist did not let that bother him.
 He did what believers have always done -- he walked by faith, not by sight.